 Not even a minute into the second half, New York needed to take a quick time out because Orlando got themselves a double digit lead scoring on their first two possession.
 Derek Fisher did not want to let Orlando run away with the game.
 The Knicks responded in a big way, going on a 16-4 run, taking the lead 66-64.
 Carmelo Anthony was the catalyst for the run, responsible for 12 points, scoring ten and handing out an assist to J.R.
 Smith.
 But just as the Knicks were riding high, and held all the momentum in the game, taking the lead with 5:02 left in the third quarter, a minute later Anthony would foolishly pick up his fourth foul in the game, essentially taking himself out of the game.

-In 2011/12 and 2012/13 I kept a Knick Effect list (I slacked off last season).
+In 2010/11 and 2011/12 (I slacked last year) I kept a Knick Effect list.
 What this is is a list of every player that has had his highest or second highest scoring game of the season.
 I started this because it seems like every game some random guy on the bench is going off against the Knicks.
 The two years I’ve done this the list has gotten very long.
 Lets see how long the list gets this year in the return of the #Knickeffect

 Highest scoring game of the season